 In good news, their loyalty program offers several levels of membership that gradually gives you a bigger bonus for every survey you complete.
 It ranges from levels 1 through 10, with each level yielding 10% extra points.

-Amazon, Walmart, and Sephora are just a few of the 80 different stores you can get cards for.
+Let’s talk about what really matters -- the rewards!
+PointClub has a standard range of rewards, including PayPal vouchers, physical gift cards, and e-gift cards.
+Amazon, Walmart, Home Depot, and Sephora are just a few of the 80 different stores you can get cards for.
 You can cash out through PayPal at $10, $25, $50, and $100 intervals, as well.

 On top of that, users can enter into a daily sweepstakes for the chance of winning 10,000 points, which is equivalent to $10.
-All you have to do is like their Facebook page.
+All you have to do is "like" PointClub's Facebook page.
 Unfortunately, it’s only available for certain countries at the moment.

 Pros of PointClub

 Through testing out PointClub ourselves, here’s what we found to be the best parts of our experience.

 - Earning points is easy: You can gain a lot of points quickly, as surveys yield hundreds or up to a couple thousand each.
 The loyalty program further adds to this, and you receive a small amount if you disqualify.

 - Rewards fairly priced: Some survey websites will have you working for ages before you can finally cash out because it requires so many points for rewards.
 We found PointClub to have reasonable cash out limits and prices for their gift cards.

 - Clean design: Signing up and navigating PointClub is a breeze.
 There’s several ways to register, very little fluff to distract you, and doesn’t feel outdated.